What covid-19 measures are still in effect?

 Oh shit, the weather is awful.
 Think I’d rather stay in…

 Check this handy Dutch thing: buienradar.
 The sun might come out in a few minutes!
-If not, we can decide together to take a shorter route, or visit some extra indoor locations.
-So far we have never cancelled a tour due to bad weather.
-That’s right, never!
-If you make sure you dress accordingly, we make sure you still enjoy the tour.
-Note: in the colder months it’s advisable to dress extra warm.
-Standing still cools you down quickly.
+If not, we can decide together to take a shorter route, or visit some indoor locations.
+We have never cancelled a tour due to bad weather.
+If you make sure you dress accordingly, we make sure you can still enjoy the tour.
+Note: in the colder months it’s highly recommended to dress extra warm.
+The Dutch wind and high humidity can be rather unpleasant and standing still cools you down quickly!

 Way too much to summarize here!
-But on an average tour, we will visit the central and southern area of the old city: from Domplein to Ledig Erf and back northward to the city hall.
+But on an average tour, we will visit the central and southern area of the old city: from Domplein towards Centraal Museum and back northward to Mariaplaats.
 Been there before?
-Don’t worry, even Utrecht born locals have learned lots of new stuff on our tours.
+Don’t worry, even Utrecht-born locals have seen and learned lots of new stuff on our tours.